AmpersandTarski/documentation/command-line-interface/switches.md

 ####  --language=LANG
 Pick 'NL' for Dutch or 'EN' for English, as the language to be used in your output.
 Without this option, output is written in the language of your context.
+Note that this switch is about the output language.
+If you use multiple languages (using `IN DUTCH` or `IN ENGLISH` at the appropriate places in your scipt), this is the way to select the language in which the output document is written.
 ####  --namespace=NAMESPACE
 prefix database identifiers with this namespace, in order to isolate namspaces.